HyrumDickinson/solar-panel-protection-system/WRITEME.md

 # WRITEME
-YO BEN btw you don't need a text editor for this file; GitHub already has a text editor and a great Markdown previewer built into the website, just click that pencil button in the upper right corner when you open this file in GitHub online to make edits, and use the `preview` button to see what your edits will look like once you've made them
+YO BEN btw you don't need a text editor for this file; GitHub already has raw test editor with a great Markdown previewer built into the website, just click that pencil button in the upper right corner when you open this file in GitHub online to make edits, and use the `preview` button to see what your edits will look like once you've made them

 ### 6-2-2021